About the Author

 The scribe comments, digresses, pauses for professional interest, and occasionally addresses the reader directly with the exhausted authority of someone who has been taking notes on this era and wishes, sincerely, that there were fewer notes to take.

-Calder's achievement is sustaining this voice across twelve full books — from Queens to the Oval Office, through impeachments and pandemics and rallies and trials — without ever breaking character, without ever descending into partisanship, and without ever losing the ability to make you laugh at a sentence you should probably take more seriously.
+The voice is sustained deliberately across twelve full books — from Queens to the Oval Office, through impeachments and pandemics and rallies and trials — without breaking character and without taking sides.
+The intent is to make you laugh at sentences you should probably take more seriously.

 The result is a work that reads like the King James Bible was rewritten by someone who watches C-SPAN for entertainment and considers digressions an art form.